GuiyuZhao/zhaoguiyu.github.io/_pages/about.md

 ## News

-* 2024-10: I won National scholarship for masters! 🎉🎉🎉
+* 2024-10: I won national scholarship for masters! 🎉🎉🎉
 * 2024-08: Our LDA-AQU accepted by ACM MM 2024! 🎉🎉🎉
 * 2024-08: Our SGOR accepted by IROS 2024! 🎉🎉🎉
 * 2024-05: Our VRHCF accepted by ICME 2024! 🎉🎉🎉
 * 2023-12: Our SphereNet accepted by IEEE TGRS 2024! 🎉🎉🎉
-* 2020-09: I won National Scholarship for undergraduate students! 🎉🎉🎉
+* 2020-09: I won national scholarship for undergraduate students! 🎉🎉🎉

 ## Research